yuunnn420/LineBot/README.md

 # TOC Project 2022
-Develop a Line bot based on a finite state machine with OpenAI and Google Cloud Vision API
-> LINE PC version not supported because of rich menu
+Develop a Line bot based on a finite state machine with OpenAI and Google Cloud Vision API Does not support LINE PC version because of rich menu

 ## Setup
 #### Secret Data